 This may not be terribly politically correct, but let’s hear it for the girls – especially for those star performers who make up the Kalore Trio.

-Karen Kingsley (piano), Elizabeth Cox (violin) and Amanda Berry (‘cello) are playing this coming weekend with a special concert featuring music by well-known and not so well-known female composers.
+Karen Kingsley (piano), Elizabeth Cox (violin) and Amanda Berry (‘cello) are celebrating International Women’s Day with a special concert featuring music by well-known and not so well-known female composers.

-You can hear them at the Havant Music Festival on Saturday 6 April at 3 pm at St James’ Church, Emsworth.
+If you are unlucky enough to miss this performance, don’t fret: the Kalore Trio will be repeating the same programme at the Havant Music Festival on Sunday 6 April at 3 pm at St Thomas’ Church, Emsworth.

 In the recital Karen Kingsley will lead the Kalore Trio through Clara Schumann’s Trio Opus 17.
 Clara Schumann, a distinguished musician, was a major figure among the German Romantics.
 For over sixty years she performed thousands of piano recitals all over Europe, championing the works of her husband Robert and their friend Johannes Brahms.
 She often appeared with the celebrated violinist, Joseph Joachim.
 Not only was she a virtuoso of the piano, but she was also a prolific composer.
 Her Opus 17 trio is full of tenderness, creative energy and originality.
 It’s widely considered to be her masterpiece.
 It was composed in an age when female composers were rarely given public credit for their works.